Catholic Church in Malaysia: Holy See relations

 Diplomatic relations between Malaysia and the Holy See were initiated by Tun Dr Mahathir Mohammad when he met Pope John Paul II before his (Tun Mahathir) resignation.
-The negotiations continued on until Najib Razak became the Prime Minister.
+The negotiations continued on until Najib Razak became the prime minister.
 Malaysia established formal diplomatic relations with the Holy See in 2011 during a meeting between Prime Minister Datuk Seri Najib Razak and Pope Benedict XVI in Rome.
 Najib was accompanied by the Archbishop of Kuala Lumpur, Murphy Nicholas Xavier Pakiam.
 Archbishop Pakiam went to Vatican not as part of Malaysian Government, but was asked by Vatican to join the delegation as Church representative.

 The first resident ambassador of Malaysia to the Holy See, Tan Sri Bernard Giluk Dompok, was elected in October 2015 by Pope Francis.
-2017 marked the opening of the official chancery of the Holy See in Kuala Lumpur, Malaysia.
-Following the change of government from Barisan Nasional to Pakatan Harapan after the 14th General Election, Bernard Giluk Dompok was terminated of his service on 30 June 2018.
+The year 2017 marked the opening of the official chancery of the Holy See in Kuala Lumpur, Malaysia.
+Following the change of government from Barisan Nasional to Pakatan Harapan after the 14th general election, Bernard Giluk Dompok was terminated of his service on 30 June 2018.

-Westmoreland Edward Palon, who was named by Wisma Putra as second Malaysia's ambassador to the Vatican on 21 March is a Bidayuh who hails from Kampung Duras, Kuching.
+Westmoreland Edward Palon, who was named by Wisma Putra as Malaysia's second ambassador to the Vatican on 21 March, is a Bidayuh who hails from Kampung Duras, Kuching.

-The Apostolic Nunciature in Malaysia was established on the 27 July 2011 through an official act of the Holy See "Acta Apostolicae Sedis".
-The current Nuncio is Archbishop Wojciech Zaluski.
+The Apostolic Nunciature in Malaysia was established on the 27 July 2011 through an official act of the Holy See Acta Apostolicae Sedis.
+The current nuncio is Archbishop Wojciech Zaluski.